BryanHerrera19/Portfolio-Evaluator/README.md

 Run in command line using: python3 main.py testDriver.txt output.txt

 Overview:
-Takes a block of code from a small imperative language that was assigned, and outputs the value of each variable called.
+Takes a block of code from a small imperative language that was assigned, and outputs each tokens type, creates an AST tree, and outputs the value of each variable.